-Companies utilize maturity models to understand themselves.
+Companies utilize these to understand themselves.
 Models, for example, assist businesses in learning their maturity level.
 And how to improve within specific disciplines by asking questions and generating action plans.

-Maturity models also assist firms in making better investment decisions.
+It also assists firms in making better investment decisions.

-Maturity models, for example, can generalize progress estimations by determining how many resources are required.
+For example, it can generalize progress estimations by determining how many resources are required.
 That is to advance from one level to the next.

-Organizations use maturity models to provide rough timing predictions.
+Organizations use these to provide rough timing predictions.
 Such as assessing how long it takes the IT department to integrate new SaaS solutions.

 Using completed work as a reference, the model helps frame generalizations.